Deep Indexed Active Learning for Matching Heterogeneous Entity Representations: Related Work

 \section{Related Work}

-\sysname~lies in the intersection of three distinct research areas: deep learning, entity resolution and active learning.
+\sysname~lies in the intersection of four distinct research areas: deep learning, entity resolution, active learning, and blocking for ER.
 In this section, we provide further details supporting the discussion presented in \mysecref{sec:introduction} and review work from the broader literature.